dhairs/College-Notes/Semesters/Spring 2026 Semester/CS 378 - Multicore Operating Systems/C++ Coroutines.md

 After reaching the await, the function will still return but store the state in the struct.
 Then, the calling function (the first one to have called `f`) needs to make sure that `f` continues running.

 So, there needs to be a `while not done` to ensure execution of the `f` coroutines.

+### Structs

+When the compiler sees you do a call to a function that returns a `promise_type`, it goes to the `await_ready` function within the struct.
+If the task is ready, then we don't need to suspend the caller.
+If it is **not** ready, the function has to be suspended.